-The details of the FY2016 LTI offer are summarised in the following table.
+The details of the FY2016 LTI offer are summarised in the table on the next page.
 The details of previous LTI offers that remain outstanding as at 30 June 2016 are summarised in section 5F.

 For all LTI offers, the number of performance rights offered at target is calculated by dividing a participant's LTI opportunity by Cleanaway's volume weighted average share price.
 As outlined in section 4B: